 Romero has self-published three volumes of poetry, Diamond Bars: The Street Version, Fuzhou, and Ellendale Night.
 Romero has edited and self-published books of poetry for Peer Connections at the LGBT Center and the Well at UC Riverside, National Poetry Month at the Ontario Public Library, the Say What?
 Teen Poetry program of the Los Angeles Public Library, and students at the Juvenile Detention and Assessment Center in San Bernardino, CA.

-Romero's poems have been published on websites: CounterPunch, Latino Rebels, Pocho.com, La Bloga, Label Me Latina/o, in newspapers: People's Tribune and Brooklyn & Boyle and have been featured on radio programs on KPFK: Beautiful Struggle and The Pocho Hour of Power.
+Romero's work has been published in literary journals: North American Review, The Temz Review, Black Bear Review, Pine Hills Review, and Angels Flight • literary west, on websites: CounterPunch, Latino Rebels, Pocho.com, La Bloga, Label Me Latina/o, in newspapers: People's Tribune and Brooklyn & Boyle and have been featured on radio programs on KPFK: Beautiful Struggle and The Pocho Hour of Power.

 Romero has opened for musical acts: Ozomatli, La Santa Cecilia, Las Cafeteras, Chicano Batman, and Thee Commons, poets: Beau Sia, Luis J. Rodriguez, and Francisco X. Alarcon; and activists: Dolores Huerta, Nelson Peery, and Cheri Honkala.